alondmnt/joplin-plugin-tag-navigator/README.md

 So `.itags-tag` styles tags everywhere, and the surface classes are there for when you want one surface to differ.

-Tags inside code are never styled on any of the three surfaces: code should look like code.
-The `Ignore code blocks` setting governs whether they are *indexed* - turn it off and tags in code blocks become searchable, but they still render as code.
+The `Ignore code blocks` setting governs whether tags inside code are *indexed*, not how they are styled.
+The editor and Markdown preview never style them.
+The search panel is not yet consistent here: it paints tags in any line it displays, including code lines pulled in as surrounding context, so a tag in a code block can appear styled there.

 The `Inline tags: Style` setting takes custom CSS and applies it to all three surfaces. **This is the only way to restyle tags on mobile**, where `userstyle.css` cannot be edited.
 On desktop you can use either that setting or `userstyle.css`.